 Risk envelope

 A RiskEnvelope is a declarative spec of the limits your strategy must operate inside.
-The runtime enforces it before any order leaves your machine.
+The paper runtime enforces it before recording a simulated fill.
 Strategies declare the envelope as a class attribute; the runtime reads it once at deploy time and gates every ctx.place() against it.

 Available limits